dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

-The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based on our personal experience, so everyone in your team could leverage the potential that Docker could provide to solve your particular problems.
+The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based on our personal experience, so everyone in your team could leverage the potential that Docker has to solve your particular problem.

-At the end of the presentation we have planned a small demo that would show the audience how easy it is to use Docker as a platform to develop Drupal based projects on it.
+At the end of the presentation we have planned a small demo that would show the audience how easy it is to use Docker as a platform to develop Drupal based projects on it and how little you really need to know to get started with it.

+## Audience
+The presentation is mostly aimed to every Drupal developer that feel that more than it should of their valuable potential is going towards configuring their environments and are ready take some easy steps to fix it.

 ## Expected experience level for the participants
 Beginner